Use An ALC Meter

 On my Icom 746PRO, mid-range COMP settings (corresponding to low COMP level readings on the multi-meter) cause noticeable distortion of the audio.

 Single sideband audio components in the 1600 - 3200 Hz range have a big effect on signal intelligibility.
 Some microphones enhance these frequencies, and some radios have built-in equalizer functions.
 External audio-quality speech enhancers, such as the W2IHY 8 Band Audio Equalizer, are also available.

 Access to ALC Meter Readings

-For blind and vision-impaired hams, spoken ALC meter readings are available from two radios:
+For blind and vision-impaired hams, spoken ALC meter readings are available from four radios:

-(1) Precise Elecraft K3 multi-meter measurements can be read using the HamPod K3 Reader or the K3 Texter program.
+(1) Precise Elecraft K3 and KX3 multi-meter measurements can be read using the HamPod K3 Reader.
+The K3 Texter program works with K3's.

 (2) The Kenwood VGS-1 Voice Guide accessory can announce multi-meter readings from the TS-590S.

 (3) The Kenwood TS-990S has a standard voice guide feature that announces multi-meter measurements.